 I had the opportunity to go to the Mall to see the 2007 Solar Decathlon, the competition, this past Sunday.
 Twenty teams competed in this year's competition.

-You'll see (below) that some of these houses are boxy-looking-themes.
-From marketability point of view I am not sure if regular Joe and Jane buyers would be attracted to such design.
+You'll see (below) that some of these houses are boxy-looking-contemporary themes.
+From marketability point of view, I am not sure if regular Joe and Jane buyers would be attracted to such design.
 Will it sell?
 That's a good question.
 There is no actual data of how many solar-powered homes are in the Washington Metro area.
-From the DC Solar Homes Tour, there were only 40 of area's homes take part in the tour.
-But, really - is it really only 40 solar homes in our area?
+From the DC Solar Homes Tour, there were 40 area homes take part in the tour.
+But, really - is it really only 40 solar homes out there?
 It's gotta be more than that.
 A solar-powered home supposedly have higher resale value.

 These student-designed homes are completely off-grid.
 Meaning that

 the energy generated to run the house from electricity, running the

 appliances, cooling and heating, and power electric vehicle MUST come

 exclusively from direct sun or solar-powered.

 You will see the contestants use green strategies to built the homes:

 Green building, passive solar energy and daylighting, evacuated-tubed

 solar thermal collectors (to heat water), and active solar PV energy.